 The ArtistScope Site Protection System (ASPS) is a two-part solution that provides the most secure web-viewing environment possible.
 Nothing is left unprotected to copy or exploit with the ASPS filter running server side to deliver encrypted content to the ASPS Web

 Browser on the user's computer.
 ASPS provides the best solution for copy protecting all web content:

-The ASPS Web Reader is a secure browser used to view
+The ASPS Web Browser is a secure browser used to view

 ASPS protected content.
 Visitors to sites using ASPS will automatically

-switch back and forth between their browser of choice and Web Reader
+switch back and forth between their browser of choice and Web Browser

 depending on whether they are viewing ASPS content or normal web pages.